code-gio/mindhyv-ui/CONVERSION-COMPLETE-SUMMARY.md

 ## 🎊 Conclusion

-**The Preline to Svelte + shadcn-svelte conversion is COMPLETE!**
+**The Mindhyv to Svelte + shadcn-svelte conversion is COMPLETE!**

-All critical components from the Preline UI library have been successfully converted to modern Svelte 5 syntax with full TypeScript support, dark mode, responsive design, and accessibility features.
+All critical components from the Mindhyv UI library have been successfully converted to modern Svelte 5 syntax with full TypeScript support, dark mode, responsive design, and accessibility features.

 The component library is production-ready and exceeds the original conversion goals with bonus components and enhanced features.